en7angled/CardanoTicker/README.md

 Refer to the [Hardware Components List](https://github.com/en7angled/CardanoTicker/blob/main/m1/hardware_components_list.md) for detailed sourcing options.
 All components are listed with suppliers, costs, and compatibility information.

+### 2. Software Setup

+Clone the repository and follow the [Setup Guide](https://github.com/en7angled/CardanoTicker/blob/main/docs/Cardano_Ticker_Installation_Guide.md) to configure the software.

+### 3. System Components Overview

+Refer to the [System Components](https://github.com/en7angled/CardanoTicker/blob/main/docs/System_Components.md) for the system design details

-### 2. 3D Case Printing
+### 4. 3D Case Printing

 Download the STL files from the [Printables link](https://www.printables.com/model/1145410-4-inch-display-case).
 Ensure you have access to a 3D printer and follow the printing instructions for optimal results.

-### 3. Software Setup

-Clone the repository and follow the [Setup Guide](https://github.com/en7angled/CardanoTicker/blob/main/docs/Cardano_Ticker_Installation_Guide.md) to configure the software.

 ## Screenshots